cyberegoorg/cetech1/externals/shared/lib/znfde/nativefiledialog/README.md

 To use the portal implementation, add `-DNFD_PORTAL=ON` to the build command.

-*Note:  Setting a default path is not supported by the portal implementation, and any default path passed to NFDe will be ignored.
-This is a limitation of the portal API, so there is no way NFDe can work around it.
-If this feature is something you desire, please show your interest on https://github.com/flatpak/xdg-desktop-portal/pull/874.*

-*Note 2:  The folder picker is only supported on org.freedesktop.portal.FileChooser interface version >= 3, which corresponds to xdg-desktop-portal version >= 1.7.1.  `NFD_PickFolder()` will query the interface version at runtime, and return `NFD_ERROR` if the version is too low.
+*Note:  The folder picker is only supported on org.freedesktop.portal.FileChooser interface version >= 3, which corresponds to xdg-desktop-portal version >= 1.7.1.  `NFD_PickFolder()` will query the interface version at runtime, and return `NFD_ERROR` if the version is too low.

 ### What is a portal?

-Unlike Windows and MacOS, Linux does not have a file chooser baked into the operating system.
+Unlike Windows and macOS, Linux does not have a file chooser baked into the operating system.
 Linux applications that want a file chooser usually link with a library that provides one (such as GTK, as in the Linux screenshot above).
 This is a mostly acceptable solution that many applications use, but may make the file chooser look foreign on non-GTK distros.

 Flatpak was introduced in 2015, and with it came a standardized interface to open a file chooser.
 Applications using this interface did not need to come with a file chooser, and could use the one provided by Flatpak.
 This interface became known as the desktop portal, and its use expanded to non-Flatpak applications.
 Now, most major desktop Linux distros come with the desktop portal installed, with file choosers that fit the theme of the distro.
 Users can also install a different portal backend if desired.
-There are currently two known backends: GTK and KDE.
-(XFCE does not currently seem to have a portal backend.)
+There are currently three known backends with file chooser support: GTK, KDE, and LXQt; Gnome and Xapp backends depend on the GTK one for this functionality.
+The Xapp backend has been designed for Cinnamon, MATE, and XFCE.
+Other desktop environments do not seem to currently have a portal backend.

 ## Platform-specific Quirks

-### MacOS
+### macOS

-- If the MacOS deployment target is ≥ 11.0, the [allowedContentTypes](https://developer.apple.com/documentation/appkit/nssavepanel/3566857-allowedcontenttypes?language=objc) property of NSSavePanel is used instead of the deprecated [allowedFileTypes](https://developer.apple.com/documentation/appkit/nssavepanel/1534419-allowedfiletypes?language=objc) property for file filters.
+- If the macOS deployment target is ≥ 11.0, the [allowedContentTypes](https://developer.apple.com/documentation/appkit/nssavepanel/3566857-allowedcontenttypes?language=objc) property of NSSavePanel is used instead of the deprecated [allowedFileTypes](https://developer.apple.com/documentation/appkit/nssavepanel/1534419-allowedfiletypes?language=objc) property for file filters.
 Thus, if you are filtering by a custom file extension specific to your application, you will need to define the data type in your `Info.plist` file as per the [Apple documentation](https://developer.apple.com/documentation/uniformtypeidentifiers/defining_file_and_data_types_for_your_app).
 (It is possible to force NFDe to use allowedFileTypes by adding `-DNFD_USE_ALLOWEDCONTENTTYPES_IF_AVAILABLE=OFF` to your CMake build command, but this is not recommended.
-If you need to support older MacOS versions, you should be setting the correct deployment target instead.)
+If you need to support older macOS versions, you should be setting the correct deployment target instead.)

 # Known Limitations #

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
 (There are no plans to support this; you shouldn't be still using Windows XP anyway.)
  - No Emscripten (WebAssembly) bindings.
 (This might get implemented if I decide to port Circuit Sandbox for the web, but I don't think there is any way to implement a web-based folder picker.)
  - GTK dialogs don't set the existing window as parent, so if users click the existing window while the dialog is open then the dialog will go behind it.
 GTK writes a warning to stdout or stderr about this.
- - Portal dialogs (the alternative to GTK on Linux) don't support a default path.
-Any default path you supply will be ignored.
  - This library is not compatible with the original Native File Dialog library.
 Things might break if you use both in the same project.
 (There are no plans to support this; you have to use one or the other.)
  - This library does not explicitly dispatch calls to the UI thread.
-This may lead to crashes if you call functions from other threads when the platform does not support it (e.g. MacOS).
+This may lead to crashes if you call functions from other threads when the platform does not support it (e.g. macOS).
 Users are generally expected to call NFDe from an appropriate UI thread (i.e. the thread performing the UI event loop).

 # Reporting Bugs #